 5. Turning food waste into pure water

 Changi also recycles food waste — into water.
 Sounds like magic, but with digesters and microbes that break these food waste down, clean water is actually produced.
-Fun fact: A half-tonne digester can break down over 20kg of food, while a one-tonne machine can digest double the amount!
+Fun fact: A half-tonne digester can break down over 20kg of food per hour, while a one-tonne machine can digest double the amount!

 Airports of the world consume so much energy so travellers can get some shut-eye, have a warm meal and get from one terminal to another, all in absolute comfort and ease.
 But as you are waiting to jet off to marvel at the natural wonders of the world, remember that it’s also our responsibility to preserve the beauty of Mother Nature.
 So, the next time you enjoy the airport facilities or feel the sun on your skin while nestled in a sleep-inducing couch at Changi, take comfort that you are passing through one of the world’s greenest and best airports in the world!